weft-finance/vayu-ts/README.md

 ### Initialization

 Initialize the Vayu API client.
+The `CLIENT_ID` environment variant is required to use the Vayu API client.
 The `baseUrl` parameter is optional and defaults to Vayu's public API servers.

 ```typescript
 import { Vayu } from 'vayu-ts';